connorjs/connorjs.github.io/docs/presentations.md

 # Presentations

+## Daily Code Reviews

+I advocate for daily code reviews (CRs, a.k.a.
+Pull Requests, PRs) and introduce tools to reach consistent, daily delivery.

+I describe the benefits of small commits and fast reviews, share best practices for splitting commits, and recommend guidelines for code review size.

+<a href="/presentations/daily-code-review" target="_blank">Open presentation
+<i class="fa fa-external-link"></i><span class="sr-only">in a new tab</span></a>

 ## TDD: Yes You Can!

 I discuss Test Driven Development (TDD) with a focus on making it your own and